 Does your favorite old classic car have a sagging headliner?
 Well, you are not alone.
 Many old cars pre-year 2000 have this issue.
-Not only does it look horrible it is actually a safety issue which could obstruct your vision if it all falls down.
+Not only does it look horrible it is actually a safety issue that could obstruct your vision if it all falls down.

 What actually has happened is the glue that manufacturers use is starting to get old and brittle.
 The foam that is between the fabric and the pressed cardboard liner has turned into dust and as such has lost its adhesive properties.
 Cars parked and left outside in the hot sun are more susceptible to this problem.

 If your headliner is only peeling in a corner you can use a product called 3m headliner and fabric adhesive.
 The easy fix is to spray this into the corner of the peeling part.
 Use a detailing roller or a credit card to squeeze in the fabric into the 3M headliner spray.
+This will fix your problem.

 In this post, we are going to show you how to fix your car roof lining without removing it.